redis-applied-ai/redis-retrieval-optimizer/README.md

 ### Bayesian optimization

 Once you've identified a solid starting point, use Bayesian optimization to **fine-tune your index configuration**.
 This mode intelligently selects the most promising combinations to test, in place of exhaustive testing (which is time-consuming).
 Bayesian optimization mode is especially useful for balancing **cost, speed, and latency** as you work toward a production-ready solution.

+### Search Study

+Use a search study when you have an **existing Redis index** and want to quickly test different search methods against it without recreating the index or data.
+This is ideal for A/B testing search strategies or evaluating custom search methods on production data.

 ## Running a Grid study